 Blowes Clothing is a family-owned business, which opened in 1936 as Blowes Menswear.
 Eight years ago, Aaron Blowes continued the family tradition and took the reins of the business, expanding its offering to include clothing and accessories for women and children as well.
 As many other bricks and mortar retailers would know, the last 12 months have been particularly tough on the retail sector, which has been growing at its slowest pace in 20 years.
 While many small businesses are finding times tough, thanks to a multi-channel approach, Blowes Clothing has enjoyed record sales every month for the last nine months.

 Blowes Clothing is a great example of how to execute a multi-channel business model effectively.
-Aaron established Blowesclothing.com.au last year to support his bricks and mortar stores in Orange, Mudgee and Bathurst.
+Aaron established Blowesclothing.com.au last year to support his bricks and mortar stores in Orange, Mudgee, and Bathurst.
 This not only helped boost sales in a struggling retail environment but also helped open up sales in new markets.
-Eighty per cent of the web business comes from Western Australia, Queensland and Victoria, all a far cry from his home in Orange.
-Aaron attributes the success of the Blowes site to its functionality, as well as the use of search engine optimisation.
+Eighty percent of the web business comes from Western Australia, Queensland, and Victoria, all a far cry from his home in Orange.
+Aaron attributes the success of the Blowes site to its functionality, as well as the use of search engine optimization.
 He also notes the importance of accessibility from a back-end point of view, to enable products to be added or changed quickly.

 So what can small businesses learn from Blowes Clothing’s experience?
 We have outlined some key learnings from Aaron below.